 Tip: Each job in Robot Schedule should follow a naming convention.
 For example, you might call the end-of-week sales job EOWSALE001.

 Efficient job scheduling is all about automation, and we hope these tips help get you there.

 While you’re on the journey, say curious.
 Think: “If I’m doing this manually, there must be a better way.”
 Keep an eye out for additional items that you can automate.
 Let other departments know that you can run things for them automatically.

 Working for multiple groups increases the net worth of your IT department.
 Your operations team becomes an asset for other departments.
 People learn that even when they go on vacation or are sick, their reports and queries run automatically.

 And remember, it’s never too late to automate!

 Find out how automated job scheduling software for IBM i can help you improve the efficiency of your job schedule.
-Request a free Robot Schedule demo today or take the Automation Quick Check to determine where automation will add the most impact in your environment.
+Request a free Robot Schedule demo today.